-Boat-based and aerial survey observations of marine mammals and sea turtles are summarized in Table 15-1 and Table 15-2.
+Boat-based and aerial survey observations of marine mammals and sea turtles seen within the MABS dataset are summarized in Table 12-1 and Table 12-2, with effort data summarized in Table 12-3.
+Observations specific to the Maryland study area (shown in all map figures) are summarized in Table 12-4 and Table 12-5, with effort information in Table 12-6.
 All animals not identified to the species level were combined into an "unidentified" category.
-Due to the lack of data at the species level for the aerial surveys, sea turtle observations were grouped as a single taxon for all further analyses by season (Spring: Mar.-May, Summer: June-Aug., Fall: Sept.-Nov., Winter: Dec.-Feb.).
-The number of whale sightings from both surveys (n=51) was not sufficient to produce descriptive models, and thus this taxon was excluded from further analysis.
+Due to the lack of data at the species level for the aerial surveys, sea turtle observations were grouped as a single taxon for all further analyses by season (Spring: Mar-May, Summer: June-Aug., Fall: Sept-Nov., Winter: Dec-Feb).
+The number of whale sightings from both surveys (n = 51) was not sufficient to produce descriptive models, and thus this taxon was excluded from further analysis.

 Effort and species observation data were modeled using the "count" method (Hedley et al. 1999).
 Boat and aerial survey track lines were divided into segments approximately 5 km in length.
-Start and end locations of these segments were calculated using the COGO proportions function in ArcMap 10.2 (ESRI 2011).
+Start and end locations of these segments were calculated using the COGO proportions function in ArcMap 10.2 (ESRI

+2011).
 The location of the midpoint of each segment (latitude and longitude) was calculated using the feature to point command in ArcMap 10.2.

 Oceanographic processes were evaluated as spatial covariates to predict marine mammal and sea turtle location and density.
-Sea surface temperature (SST) and chlorophyll a (Chl a), were extracted using the Marine Geospatial Ecology Toolbox (MGET) data products function in order to provide spatial coverage across the study area (Roberts et al. 2010).
-SST and Chl a data were extracted a monthly average, for all twelve months, at a 4 km spatial resolution.
+Sea surface temperature (SST) and chlorophyll a (Chl a), were extracted using the Marine Geospatial Ecology Toolbox (MGET) data products function in order to provide spatial coverage across the MABS study area (Roberts et al. 2010).
+SST and Chl a data were extracted as a monthly average, for all twelve months, at a 4 km spatial resolution.
 The monthly averages were then averaged by season.
 Additionally, the distance from shore (DFS) from each transect segment's midpoint to the nearest coastline was calculated (ESRI 2011).